'I’m just stunned': Council concerned residents don’t know where to go in tsunami alert

-The council’s instructions in the case of a tsunami warning or a long or strong earthquake is to head for high ground or move inland.
+The council’s instruction in the case of a tsunami warning or a long or strong earthquake is to head for high ground or move inland.

 Many mentioned the 2021 tsunami alert that resulted in jammed Whakatāne streets from people trying to flee the town by car.